RockRoller01/skinninginfo/README.md

     -   `guides` for all /guides/ articles
     -   `resources` for all /resources/ articles
     -   All other layouts are for other general things or for specific pages.
 These 3 should fit all other categories.
 -   `title` - This defines the title of the site and will show up as the name of the tab.
+It will also be displayed in the header on mobile pages.
+All titles should follow `Section | Title`, where section is either Guides, Resources, Tutorial or in case of a generic page skinship.
 -   `description` - This defines the information shown in embeds and search results.
 Keep it short but concise.

 ## Formatting